-- The permission for distribution of alcohol at club events is at the discretion of the Assistant Dean of Student Life and Engagement or designated Student Services staff.
+- The permission for distribution of alcohol at club events is at the discretion of the Director of Student Life and Engagement or designated Student Services staff.

 - Club events approved to serve alcohol are restricted to members of the MIIS community. (students, faculty, staff), up to two guests per student and approved non-MIIS invitees.

 - If alcohol is served, no admission fee may be charged and no charge or donation for alcohol can be asked or made.

 - Club members must ID students, guests, faculty, and staff who are attending a club event where alcohol is being served to ensure that alcoholic beverages are not served to persons under the legal drinking age (21).